 Leonick Law represents accident victims, whether they happen to you as a driver, passenger, pedestrian, or bicyclist.
 We handle cases involving all of these different types and have experience in managing the intricacies that affect how the cases are later evaluated before we commence litigation.
+If you need legal assistance regarding a car accident you’ve been involved in, the experienced Personal Injury Attorneys at Leonick Law are here to help.

 When it comes to automobile accidents, whether you are a driver, a passenger, a pedestrian, or bicyclist, you’re entitled to no-fault benefits.
 In the State of New York, no-fault benefits provide insurance coverage to pay medical bills and losses.
 The basic limit on all policies in the state of New York is $50,000.
 That’s a combined limit for both medical and wages.
 You can have additional coverage on your policy and many people do, which may add an additional $50,000, $100,000, or more to this limit.